nerdCopter/OpenDRS/README.md

 ### 7.1.
 Algorithm
 The scripts use multiple analysis methods to identify cluster imbalances:

+**Cluster Filtering:**
+- Analyze all clusters when no `-Clusters` parameter is specified (default behavior)
+- Analyze only specified clusters when `-Clusters` parameter is provided with one or more cluster names
+- Supports exact cluster name matching for precise targeting

 **Standard DRS Analysis:**
 - Calculate average CPU and memory utilization across cluster hosts